comparison guide

 After-hours dental emergency handling is covered natively.
 VantaWeb's emergency detection is trained on dental-specific signals: severe tooth pain, lost crown or filling, broken tooth, post-extraction bleeding, dental trauma, abscess with fever.
 When those signals are present after hours, Anna routes to your on-call dentist or emergency answering protocol.
 When they are not -- a patient calling at 9 PM to schedule a cleaning -- Anna takes the booking and logs it for the morning without requiring any after-hours involvement.
 See the full dental practice page and HIPAA-compliant AI receptionist guide for the complete compliance and integration documentation.

 Pricing is flat monthly with no per-conversation billing.
-Most dental practices start on Surge at $299/mo for 24/7 phone answering, Dentrix integration, HIPAA-compliant data handling, and emergency routing.
-The Apex plan at $599/mo adds recall campaign automation and multi-provider scheduling logic for multi-operatory or multi-location practices.
+Most dental practices start on Surge at $299/mo for 24/7 phone answering, calendar booking with SMS confirmations, HIPAA-conscious data handling, and emergency routing.
+The Apex plan at $599/mo adds reasoning-brain voice and multi-provider scheduling logic for multi-operatory or multi-location practices.

 Strengths for dental practices